Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 Patricia had made all the paperwork ready, and to his eyes it was all prim and proper.
 But this wasn't any ordinary house.
 Any old widow can tumble down the steps one day and without much delay, the vultures would descend to pick apart the estate for anything of value.
 That, curiously, hadn't been the case here.
 There wasn't much of economical value to be found, and there weren't any vultures either.</br>
 There's a special kind of loneliness to be found where a deceased person's belongings are left the way they are.
 Not even the base greed of all sentient beings calling out to anyone.

 "Francis!"
-Ricard called from out on the porch.
+Ricard called from out front.
 The voice was different, but Francis had been called out onto the porch before.
 Francis put down the papers and walked out the front door.
 Ricard had finally taken off his sunglasses and had located one of the wicker couches on the veranda.
 "Come sit down," He said, smiling and holding two glasses of clear liquid with ice.
 Gin, Francis correctly guessed.

 After the scorching daytime heat, the evening air was a pleasant change of pace.
 Francis sat down on the couch and took the drink he was offered.
 Ricard had known to pack a respectable assortment of beverages.
 The nearest grocery store was an hour away, and Francis didn't recall their selection to be particularly inspiring.